suxuekun/libpyiotcloud/_setup_devguide/README.md

 This is for the firmware developers.

+A device will connect to the portal using its UUID and SerialNumber as MQTT username and password respectively.
 Each device subscribes to its own assigned MQTT topic using its device identification (DEVICEID/#).
-So it will only receive subtopics under DEVICEID topic.
+So it will only be receiving subtopics under DEVICEID topic.
-Each device publishes to its own assigned MQTT topic using its device identification and server (server/DEVICEID/#)

-Subscribing or publishing to other MQTT topics will fail as the message broker restricts the permissions of topic for each device.
+Each device publishes to its own assigned MQTT topic using its device identification and server (server/DEVICEID/#) Subscribing or publishing to other MQTT topics will fail as the message broker restricts the permissions of topic for each device.

+Below is a summary and a detailed list of the topics the device will receive and publish.

 SUMMARY: